return to okla64.com

 A two move Chess problem involves White playing a first move.
 Then

-Black's move and checkmates Black.
-Regardless of what move Black makes
+to Black's move that checkmates Black.
+Regardless of what move Black

-there has to be a reply move by White that will checkmate Black.
-There
+makes there has to be a reply move by White that will checkmate

-should only be one first move by White which will always give a
+Black.
+There should only be one first move by White which will

-checkmate to Black for each possible move that Black can make.
-What
+always give a checkmate to Black for each possible move that Black

 A two move Chess problem is called a two move Chess problem because